yuansuny/yuansuny.github.io/_projects/students_projects.md

 * Evolutionary Feature Selection  <br/>
-  In machine learning tasks, the number of features in a given dataset can be very large, e.g, gene expression data.
-However, most of these features are irrelevent and redundent, which significantly slow down the training process and degrade the training accuracy.
+  In machine learning tasks, the number of features in a given dataset can be very large, e.g., gene expression data.
+However, most of these features are typically irrelevant and redundant, which significantly slow down the training process and degrade the training accuracy.
 A logical way to deal with this issue is by dimensionality reduction, i.e., selecting a subset of features for training and testing.
-This feature selection problem can be easily modeled as an unconstraint optimization problems with binary variables, which is ideal for evolutionary algorithms (EAs) to solve. <br/>
+Such a feature selection problem can be easily modelled as an unconstraint optimization problem with binary variables, which is ideal for evolutionary algorithms (EAs) to solve.
+See a [review] (http://yuansuny.github.io/files/Rpaper_FS.pdf) on this topic. <br/>

-  The goals of this project are 1) modeling feature selection problems as a binary optimization problems; 2) selecting an EA and adapting it for the feature selection tasks; 3) evaluating the proposed feature selection model using multiple benchmark datasets and classifiers; and 4) comparing the proposed method against the state-of-the-arts.
+  The goals of this project are 1) modelling feature selection problems as optimization problems; 2) selecting an EA and adapting it for the feature selection tasks; 3) evaluating the proposed feature selection model using multiple benchmark datasets and classifiers; and 4) comparing the proposed method against the state-of-the-arts.

 '